DuPage County Child Support Change Lawyer

 Wheaton Attorney for Child Support Enforcement and Modification

 Child support orders are made based on the information available at the time of the divorce proceeding.
 While the parents, the attorneys and the judge try to estimate what may happen in the future, it is not always possible to predict what the children will need as life unfolds.
 That is why the state allows for post-judgment modifications to child support orders.

 At Andrew Cores Family Law Group, we know that it is crucial that a child receives the financial support they need, regardless of how the parents' feel about each other.
 We also understand that people's circumstances and needs can change over time.
 When that occurs, it may become necessary to modify a child support order or agreement.
-Our modification and enforcement attorneys in DuPage County, Cook County, and Kendall County can assist you.
+Our modification and enforcement attorneys in DuPage County and Kendall County can assist you.